arfrie22/arf-535/proposal/final.typ

 To use the simulator write the assembly in the `/asm` folder under the gui folder.
 The asm requires a `.prog` section and optionally a `.data` section.
 If you need the ADCs you can enable them reading from a `.wav` file placed in the `/wav` folder.
 The clock rate is set to 88,200,000 Hz to be a multiple of the normal audio sampling frequency of 44.1 kHz.
 Currently the simulator has no support for writing the DAC to a `.wav` output.
 The cache and pipeline can be disabled (the pipeline does this by limiting the normal pipeline to allow for one instruction inside of it).
 The assembly file then must be assembled into a `.o` file which is placed in the `compiled` folder.
 After it has been assembled it can be loaded in.

+#figure(
+  image("images/main.png", width: 80%),
+  caption: [
+    The main view of my GUI after loading the `dtmf` program using the `dtmf` wav file on the first ADC register ],
+)

 \
 The panes that contain the status can be moved around by dragging on the name in the tab or the header above the table.
-Any integer number is displayed as hex, execpt for floating point numbres which are displayed as the base 10 representation.
+Any integer number is displayed as hex, execpt for floating point numbers which are displayed as the base 10 representation.
 The dividers between the tables can be dragged to be resized.

+#figure(
+  image("images/moved.png", width: 80%),
+  caption: [
+    Panes moved around
+  ],
+)

 \
 Once when a program is loaded in it can be single stepped which will run a single clock cycle, or it can be ran until it hits a trap.
 When the `Run` button is pressed the ui will update every second and the button is replaced with a `Cancel` button to stop the simulator.
 This feature is there incase the assembly has an infinite loop, as well as for making sure the code is working properly while still letting it run.

+#figure(
+  image("images/ran.png", width: 80%),
+  caption: [
+    GUI after cycles
+  ],
+)

 #pagebreak()